piggyvenus/examples/ocp4-aws-labs/ocp4-aws-install-labs.md

 ./setup.sh <version> <AWSKEY> <AWSSECRETKEY>
 ```

+> NOTE: for a list of versions use https://mirror.openshift.com/pub/openshift-v4/clients/ocp/

 9. After setup.sh, you will be ready to run `openshift-install create cluster`.
 10. You will select the region
 11. Enter cluster id.
 Please use cluster-{GUID} as cluster id.
 Note that GUID is provided in your email.